 "Win, lose or draw, everyone goes to see the fans," Webber explained.
 "Holding hands and throwing them up in the air together, that sort of thing is sometimes ridiculed in England.
 But when Christoph Zimmermann, Moritz Leitner or Timm Klose go over to the stands, our British players see that.
 So Max Aarons, Todd Cantwell and Ben Godfrey start doing it too.
 It has become part of our club culture, thanks to the German influence.
 It makes us special, and that's a good thing."

 Part of Dortmund's Bundesliga and DFB Cup-winning squad in 2011/12, Leitner spent time with Augsburg, VfB Stuttgart and Lazio before joining Norwich in summer 2018.
-Like former Werder Bremen midfielder Tom Trybull and ex-Paderborn striker Dennis Srbeny, he has been swept up in Farke's cosmopolitan Anglo-German project, which has also given a number of talented English youngsters the opportunity to shine.
+Like former Werder Bremen midfielder Tom Trybull, ex-Paderborn striker Dennis Srbeny and on-loan Schalke goalkeeper Ralf Fährmann, he has been swept up in Farke's cosmopolitan Anglo-German project, which has also given a number of talented English youngsters the opportunity to shine.

 With British prospects often heading to the Bundesliga to get a taste of elite-level football – Dortmund's Jadon Sancho is the most notable current example – there is delicious symmetry in the idea of a German coach developing future England stars in a quiet corner of Norfolk.
 Right-back Aarons has been a particular revelation, playing in all but the first five league games and recently picking up the award for EFL Young Player of the Season, at the age of just 19.